AriFordsham/GHCWiki/welcome.md

 Welcome to GHC's GitLab instance.
-This is intended to be a short getting started guide and status update for GHC's migration to GitLab.
+This is intended to be a short getting started guide and status update for GHC's migration to GitLab and began as a thread on [ghc-devs](https://mail.haskell.org/pipermail/ghc-devs/2018-December/016716.html).

 # Getting started